sran4/mysavedcode/Note.md

 Updated Site in 4 steps
 git add .
 git commit -m "message"
 git push origin main
 gi push heroku main ( Login in heroku if not authenticated)

+# In .env Shouldn't be any gap in words